meddy672/coding-exercises/README.md

 # Overview
 The *Coding Challenges App* is a web application built with [React.js](https://reactjs.org/).
 The application consists of three main components where each component represents a coding challenge often required during an interviewing process.
-The initial page starts on the FizzBuzz challenge but a user can navigate and demo any challenge they choose.
+The initial page starts on the FizzBuzz challenge but a user can navigate to any challenge they choose.

 ### Required Software
 1. Node.js